- What Does It Mean?

 What does diabetes insipidus mean?

 Diabetes insipidus (DI) is an uncommon disease that manifests as a frequent urge for urination and extreme thirst.
 It has nothing to do with blood sugar levels.
-Although in both diabetes mellitus and insipidus, patients experience a large volume of urine production, the cause is completely different.
+Although in both diabetes mellitus and insipidus, patients experience a large volume of urine production, the causes in both cases are different.

 Normal people pass about one to two quarts of urine a day, whereas people with DI may pass 3-20 quarts of urine a day that makes them pee more often, sometimes every 15 minutes.

-In DI, too much water is pulled from the blood by the kidneys, which causes the body to create a lot of urine and lead to extreme thirst.
-Therefore, this condition is also named watery diabetes.
+In DI, too much amount of water is pulled from the blood by the kidneys, which causes the body to create a lot of urine and lead to extreme thirst.
+Therefore, this condition is also named

 What are the symptoms?